bpocallaghan/generators/readme.md

-# Laravel 5 File Generators
+# Laravel 5.2 and Laravel 5.3 File Generators

 Custom Laravel 5 File Generators with a config file and publishable stubs.
 You can publish the stubs.
 You can add your own stubs to generate.

 Interested in a laravel admin starter project where the package is being used.
 [Admin Starter Project](https://github.com/bpocallaghan/laravel-admin-starter)

-Laravel 5.1, use tag 2.1.3, Laravel 5.2 or Laravel 5.3, use branch 3, Laravel 5.4 use latest
+Laravel 5.1, use tag 2.1.3, Laravel 5.4 use the latest version.

 ## Commands
 ```bash